How Do I Build a Diversified Portfolio?

 Understanding what it means to build a diversified portfolio is one of the first concepts a new investor needs to understand.
 When talking about stocks, diversification means to make sure you don’t “put all of your eggs in one basket.”

 What Does It Mean To Diversify?

 Simply put, to “diversify” means to make sure pick a variety of stocks in different industries.
 History shows that at different points in time different parts of the market outperform the others.
-At times the technology stocks perform well, sometimes its the banking stocks, sometimes its international stocks, sometimes its defense, sometimes its medical, etc. Since it is difficult to predict which industry is going to perform the best in the future, the best thing to do is to just own a few stocks in each industry so that you always own some of the top performing stocks.
+At times the technology stocks perform well, sometimes it’s the banking stocks, sometimes it’s international stocks, sometimes it’s defense, sometimes it’s medical, etc. Since it is difficult to predict which industry is going to perform the best in the future, the best thing to do is to just own a few stocks in each industry so that you always own some of the top performing industries.
 This way, over time, your portfolio returns are less volatile and, hopefully, always positive.

 With real money, most advisers would recommend you have about 30 stocks in your portfolio, but with your HowTheMarketWorks portfolio, you should try to have at least 10 stocks in your portfolio and those stocks should be from at least 5 different industries.